-Visitors get some great extras at Epcot during certain times of year.
+Visitors get some great extras at Epcot during certain times of the year.

-- Fall: In October and November, the Epcot International Food & Wine Festival offers an amazing array of cuisine, chefs, wine, and tasting events.
+Fall: In September, October and half of November, the Epcot International Food & Wine Festival offers an amazing array of cuisine, chefs, wine, and tasting events.

-- Holidays: Epcot is also home to some of the most popular Christmas special events at Disney World: Holidays Around the World and the Candlelight Processional.
+Holidays: Epcot is also home to some of the most popular Christmas special events at Disney World, including Holidays Around the World and the Candlelight Processional.

 – Edited by Suzanne Rowan Kelleher